The Matrix film by The Wachowskis, 1999

 Has The Matrix stood the test of time?

 Of course, there are other films out there to be argued for.
 Harder, better, faster, stronger.
-Some might argue that Blade Runner 2049 is better than The Matrix, or that Denis Villeneuve is better than The Wachowskis.
+Some might argue that Collateral is better than The Matrix, or that Michael Mann is better than The Wachowskis.
 They may well have a point.
 But for me, The Matrix will always hold a special place in my heart.
 And 25 years tickling the meridian response does not lie.

 The Matrix in conclusion